-If you’ve ever felt guilty or uneasy about prioritising your needs, you’re not alone.
-For Marianna Clark, founder of Travel Within Retreats, the journey to self-love has been a continual process of learning to listen to her heart and soul rather than following old programming from family, culture, or society.
+Have you ever felt guilty about prioritising your needs?
+You’re not alone.
+For Marianna Clark, founder of Travel Within Retreats, the journey to self-love has been an ongoing process of learning to listen to her heart rather than following old programming from her family, culture, and religion.

 Growing up in a Greek family and faith tradition, Marianna was taught that being a “good person” meant putting herself last and caring for everyone else first—even to the point of self-sacrifice.